premchander-revature/interviewquestions/DesignPatterns-IS/DesignPatterns.md

 ---

-34. Explain how can you create a Singleton class in Java?
+34. Explain how can you create a Singleton class in Java?p2 repeated

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)